Data Processing Agreement

 The Processor shall:

-- Assist the Controller in responding to data subject requests (access, rectification, erasure, portability, restriction, objection)
+- Assist the Controller in responding to data subject requests (access, rectification, erasure, portability, restriction, objection) by appropriate technical and organisational measures

 4. Security measures

-- Encryption of data in transit (TLS 1.2+)
+- Encryption of all data in transit using TLS 1.2 or higher

-- Bot detection and filtering
+- Automated bot detection and filtering

 5. Sub-processors

-| Sub-processor | Purpose | Location |
+| Sub-processor | Purpose | Data location | Transfer safeguard |

-| Stripe Inc. | Payment processing | USA |
+| Stripe Inc. | Payment processing (paid plans only) | USA | EU-US Data Privacy Framework, SCCs |

 6. International transfers

-- Standard Contractual Clauses (SCCs) as approved by the European Commission
+- Standard Contractual Clauses (SCCs) as approved by the European Commission (Implementing Decision (EU) 2021/914)

 7. Data breach notification

-- The likely consequences of the breach
+- A description of the likely consequences of the breach

 8. Data subject requests

-9. Duration and termination
+11. Duration and termination

 - The Processor shall provide written confirmation of deletion upon request

-10. Liability
+12. Liability

-11. Contact
+14. Contact